 Over 50 and Overseas: A resource full of volunteer and travel opportunities for anyone over the age of 50.
 You can search through diverse categories, from teaching to faith-based projects.
 You can also search through different countries.
 It links many different resources, both for abroad and domestic opportunities.
 Of note is a section about Personal Health and Security.

-AARP: Always a great resource for seniors on all manner of subjects from home and family, to politics.
+AARP: Always a great resource for older travelers on all manner of subjects from home and family, to politics.
 They also have a page devoted to travel, which certainly bears a look.

 U.S. Department of State: The U.S. Bureau of Consular Affairs is always a useful page to visit for information about passports, visas, and travel advisories.
 There is also a page about your health while overseas, especially with travel insurance.
 It is very important, no matter what your age, to be healthy before volunteering abroad, so check with you volunteer program about health requirements, vaccinations, and any risks involved with your volunteer project.
 It’s always a good idea to register for the Smart Traveler Enrollment Program as well.

 Resources Concerning Health: Health and safety is a very important issue to consider before going abroad.
-Senior citizens are not covered by Medicare abroad, so they must consult with AARP or a travel agent for information about medical care coverage while you are abroad.
-The Bureau of Consular Affairs has a great page concerning health abroad for senior citizens.
+Older adults are not covered by Medicare abroad, so they must consult with AARP or a travel agent for information about medical care coverage while you are abroad.
+The Bureau of Consular Affairs has a great page concerning health abroad for persons 65 years and older.

 You should also consult your primary physician and make sure he or she thinks you are able to manage the work of volunteering abroad, as well as handling traveling overseas, change in diet, and other issues that may come up.
 Women on the Road have a fantastic list of questions you should ask yourself as you prepare to take on a volunteer project abroad.